Restaurant workers are quitting in droves. This is how they are being lured back.

 Some Chick-fil-A operators are now offering average wages of $19 per hour, said spokeswoman Jackie Jags, in many cases a jump from around $15 an hour before the pandemic.
 Some have added other perks.
 Justin Lindsey, a store owner in Kendall, Fla., has started offering three-day workweeks to help employees with work-life balance.
 Over the holidays, an owner in Robinson, Pa., gifted employees with Steelers tickets, a month of rent or mortgage payments, big-screen televisions and even a new car.

 Lisa Dribben, who owns six McDonald’s restaurants in the Dallas suburbs, has hired and lost hundreds of workers over the past two years.
-During the holidays. she gave her hourly managers jackets and other McDonald’s branded clothing as well as bonuses.
+During the holidays, she gave her hourly managers jackets and other McDonald’s branded clothing as well as bonuses.
 In addition to employee meals, her workers have gotten $20 each week to spend on food to take home to their families during the pandemic.
 Workers who get sick with covid-19 get a bag of groceries delivered to their homes.
 She now provides reviews and raises every six months.

 Yet there have been times she doesn’t have enough people, so she’ll close the lobby, put up a sign that says, “we will reopen shortly,” and focus on drive-through only.